How was food fermentation a critical component of cultural events, national expansion, or a major historical event?

 On completion of this assignment: Students will demonstrate a better understanding of the role that fermented foods have played in the emergence of ancient and modern civilizations.

-Assignment: Students will work in groups to develop an outline and introduction for an exhibition, book or documentary describing an aspect of history that would be completely changed in a world without yeast and fermentative microbes.
+Assignment: Students will work in teams to develop an outline and introduction for an exhibition, book or documentary describing an aspect of history that would be completely changed in a world without yeast and fermentative microbes.

-What would you highlight?
+What will you highlight?

 Requirements: Students will prepare and submit the following items:

-These materials will also be summarized in a recorded Powerpoint presentation to the class.
+These materials will also be summarized in a recorded PowerPoint presentation to the class.

 Slide 1- Title and summary statement describing the exercise